thomasgeissl/ESP-NOW-MIDI/README.md

       * MIDI Ch 1, NOTE 0, VEL: 127 -> DMX Channel 1, value: 127*2
       * MIDI Ch 4, NOTE 127, VEL: 127 -> DMX Channel 512, value: 127*2

-## breaking changes (this library is under active development => please use make sure you are using the latest version)
+## breaking changes (this library is under active development => please make sure you are using the latest version)
 * This repo uses Semantic Versioning, although strict adherence will only come into effect at version 1.0.0.
 * Starting with version 0.10.0 the esp_now_midi setup was renamed to begin, power saving has been disabled in flavor for lower latencies (can be enabled by setting begin(reducePowerAtCostOfLatency=true)
 * Starting with version 0.9.0, packages are sent as 3 byte messages (channel+status combined, as the MIDI specs), older version have used 4 bytes